HariSekhon/DevOps-Bash-tools/README.md

     - `aws_ec2_instance_terminate_by_name.sh` - terminate an AWS EC2 instance by name for convenience, resolves its instance ID, verifies unique and then terminates by ID
     - `aws_ec2_amis.sh` - list AWS EC2 AMIs belonging to your account in an easy to read table output
     - `aws_ec2_ami_ids.sh` - lists AWS EC2 AMI IDs only, one per line, to be used in adjacent scripts that creating mapping tables and translate AMI IDs to names in inventory scripts `aws_info_ec2*.sh`
+    - `aws_ec2_ami_name_to_id.sh` - looks up an EC2 AMI ID from a name with extra safety checks that only a single AMI ID is returned and a reverse lookup on that AMI ID to re-verify it matches the name
     - `aws_ec2_ami_boot.sh` - boots a personal EC2 instance of a given AMI for testing
     - `aws_ec2_ami_boot_ssh.sh` - boots a personal EC2 instance of a given AMI, determines the public or private IP, and drops you into an SSH shell
     - `aws_ec2_ami_create_from_instance.sh` - creates an AWS EC2 AMI from an EC2 instance and waits for it to become available for use